p4yl0ad/ResourceExtractor2/README.md

 ﻿Quick POC for dumping bundled drivers in RSRC section.
 Very quickly put together.
+ResourceExtractor base project (Copyright © ruilopes.com 2018) https://github.com/rgl/ResourceExtractor
+Was missing some functionality so I added to it.

 This lists and extract the resources embedded inside an PE file (`.exe`, `.dll`, `.sys`).